How to Listen to Your Body After 30

 • The Burn: A warm, worked feeling during or after training often signals muscle engagement.

-• Delayed Onset Muscle Soreness (DOMS): Mild soreness a day or two after exercise is a normal part of growth.
+• Muscle Soreness: Mild soreness a day or two after exercise is a normal part of growth.
+If soreness lingers or limits your movement, this breakdown on how to get rid of muscle soreness can help you decide what’s normal and what’s not.

 Injury-Related Pain